-Story by Audrey Callaway Scherer, staff reporter
+Story and photos by Audrey Callaway Scherer, staff reporter

 The Street Food Institute is scheduled to further expand its students’ opportunities to sell their concept foods in about one month when it opens a second café location in the science research center across the street from its café on Main Campus, said the Institute’s program director and chef, David Sellers.

 The Street Food Institute (SFI) is a nonprofit small business incubator that partnered with CNM to teach culinary and entrepreneurship classes and that sells its students’ products through both the Main Campus café and its three food trucks, he said.

 “The whole point is that we have students who go through the program and who are our employees, and it’s a teaching thing.
 We’re teaching them how to run a business,” said Sellers.
 “They are trying to maybe start their own small businesses, so it’s like a little business incubator.”

 In addition to the entrepreneurship lab and lecture, SFI offers an internship through which students work for the café for college credits and are paid on a stipend basis, but also gain work experience, more experience with their business concepts, and for those students who start a business, the ability to use the café’s kitchen and sell their items through SFI.